HR General Administrative and University Policies

 - A vehicle authorization request must be submitted and approved per the University’s procedures prior to usage by any individual.

-- As refueled, a log of all fuel consumption by department will be maintained.
+- As refueled, a log of all fuel consumption by the department will be maintained.

 - An annual maintenance log will be maintained for each vehicle by the Physical Plant Department.